-So, what were beagles bred for?
-Beagles were and still are bred to be scent hounds, which means that they track smells from long distances, giving hunters a competitive edge over their prey.
-They can catch a scent at an incredible range and follow their noses until they reach their prey.
+Beagles were, and still are, bred to be scent hounds.
+They’re exceptionally great at pin-pointing and tracking smells from long distances, giving hunters a competitive edge in hunting.
+Trained Beagles can catch a scent at an incredible range and follow their noses until they reach their prey.

 Along with more details about their hunting background, you’re going to learn the following information in this article: